m4c0/oia/autoload/replace.md

 Your response should consist solely of the generated code without any additional formatting or surrounding context.
-The final output must be valid {&syntax} for direct replacement in the code editor.
+The final output must be valid for direct replacement in the code editor.